Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/static_data_mover.rst

 Example Kernel Specification (JSON)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following kernel specification in JSON described a ``SendRomToStream`` kernel and a ``StoreStreamToMaster`` kernel.
+The following kernel specification in JSON describes a ``SendRomToStream`` kernel and a ``StoreStreamToMaster`` kernel.

-The ``SendRomToStream`` kernel should have two data paths, as you can see that there are two specifications in the ``map`` field.
-For example, take the first data path, it will be using texture contents for ROM initialization from file named ``din0``, and the corresponding datatype is specified as ``int64_t``.
-As the ``num`` is set to 512, so the depth of the internal ROM should be 512.
-Because you want to send the data to AXI stream in II = 1, the on-chip ROM's width will be automatically generated regarding to the output port's width, that said 64-bit.
-The second data path will be auto-generated with the same rules.
+The ``SendRomToStream`` kernel has two data paths, as shown by the two specifications in the ``map`` field.
+The first data path uses texture contents for ROM initialization from a file named ``din0``, and the corresponding datatype is specified as ``int64_t``.
+With ``num`` set to 512, the depth of the internal ROM is 512.
+To send data to the AXI stream at II = 1, the on-chip ROM width is automatically generated to match the output port width: 64 bits.
+The second data path is auto-generated using the same rules.

-The ``StoreStreamToMater`` kernel should also have two data paths.
-Because you want to load the data from AIE through AXI stream in II = 1, the output port width for PL's DDR will be auto-generated regarding to the width of the corresponding AXI stream, that said 64-bit for the first data path and  32-bit for the second data path.
+The ``StoreStreamToMaster`` kernel also has two data paths.
+To load data from AIE through the AXI stream at II = 1, the output port width for PL DDR is automatically generated to match the width of the corresponding AXI stream: 64 bits for the first data path and 32 bits for the second data path.

 .. code-block:: JSON